 We love to pair this red beans & rice recipe with our Vegan Cornbread or Jalapeno Cornbread Muffins.
 It’s perfect on the side or crumbled on top of your serving!

 Leftovers will keep for 5 – 6 days in the refrigerator, stored in a covered container.
 Re-warm on the stovetop or the microwave.
 It makes great meal prep for the week with a grain like rice or quinoa on the side.

 Can You Freeze Red Beans and Rice?

 Yes, it freezes wonderfully for up to 2 months!
-My favorite ways to freeze cooked red beans & rice is to individually store them in serving size portions using freezer safe containers.
-Then when I want to cozy up with a bowl of warm red beans and rice I can just pull it from the freezer and warm it up.
+My favorite way to freeze cooked red beans & rice is to individually store them in serving-size portions using freezer-safe containers.
 You can also freeze larger portions in large ziplock bags or containers.

 - Cuban Black Beans + Mango Bowl

 - See all pressure cooker recipes on TSV!

 If you try this red beans and rice recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print